ACA Open Enrollment: If You Are Low-Income

 You can learn about your options by filling out a single application.
 It will tell you whether you qualify for coverage through the Medicaid program or for financial assistance to help pay for private insurance offered through your state’s marketplace.
 You can apply for coverage even if you have been unable to get it in the past.

-Under the Affordable Care Act, 34 states and Washington, D.C., expanded Medicaid eligibility to many low-income adults, including adults without dependent children.
-Three other states (Idaho, Nebraska, and Utah) will vote by ballot initiative on the Medicaid expansion this November, while 14 other states have chosen not to expand Medicaid under the law.
+Under the Affordable Care Act, 35 states including Washington, D.C., expanded Medicaid eligibility to many low-income adults, including adults without dependent children, while 14 other states have chosen not to expand Medicaid under the law.
 Two other states, Nebraska and Utah, will expand Medicaid eligibility later in 2020.
-In states that expanded Medicaid, you may qualify for Medicaid if you earn $16,753 a year as a single individual or $28,676 for a family of three, while other family sizes can qualify at higher incomes.
+In states that expanded Medicaid, you may qualify if you earn $17,236 a year as a single individual or $29,435 for a family of three, while other family sizes can qualify at higher incomes.
 In states that did not expand, non-disabled adults who are parents with very low income will qualify (the eligibility levels vary by state).
-Regardless of your state’s decision on expanding Medicaid, children are eligible for Medicaid or the Children’s Health Insurance Program (CHIP) if their family income is about $40,000 (for a family of three), or more in some states.
-If you live in a state that did not expand Medicaid and you cannot find affordable coverage, you could be exempt from paying a penalty for not having coverage.
+Regardless of your state’s decision on expanding Medicaid, children are eligible for Medicaid or the Children’s Health Insurance Program (CHIP) if their family income is about $42,000 (for a family of three), or more in some states.